ku-sldg/plih/_intro/3-Monadic-Interpreter.md

    (return (z-5))
 ```

 Bingo!
 We have the `do` notation working backwards from the `>>=` notation.
-Of course we usually go the other way, but this explains the "magic" of the `do`.
-It's just syntax that will work with any monad.
+We usually go the other way, but this explains the "magic" of the `do`.
+It's syntax that will work with any monad.

 One other thing to point out.
 Using the named functions and `>>=` has one restricting side effect that the `do` notation and the `bind` notation it is derived from do not.
 Consider this: